LOA-Labs/Validator-Engagement-Framework/README.md

 ## 4. Public Goods [PGS]

 ### A. **Building Interchain ReFi Relationships**
+Our conviction is that blockchain's real promise is its capacity to foster beneficial impacts for individuals and the environment.
+This is the principle that underpins our "Better World Blockchain" ethos around which we've constructed our operations.
+We are devoted to collaborating with entities and institutions that resonate with our outlook and are wholeheartedly committed to the development of blockchains for a better world.

+* Circular Economy

+* Donations & Philantropy

+* Biodiversity

+* Supply Chain Traceability

+* Renewable Energy

+* Corporate ESG Accountability

+* Financial Inclusion

+* Democracy & Governance

+* Carbon Markets

+* Decentralized Science

 ### B. **Constantly seeking out and forming PGs, ReFi, Impact project opportunities**